 This blog has been around since 2006.
 A lot can happen in that time.
 I've grown up quite a bit since I started it.
 I know that writing this blog has been a part of that journey.
 While other bloggers who started around the same time have spent all that time becoming internet superstars, my role has been to simply tell the story, as faithfully as I can, of what can happen with one little heart that chooses to say yes to life, to the people that come my way in need of love, and yes to the God who sends them.
 Not for fame or book contracts, though those are super cool, but just because I need to tell the story I'm living, in all it's stumbling broken glory.

-When I started this blog I was "a woman at a crossroads of my function as life-giving, care taking, mother of 3, and my search for significance and purpose that is beyond these functions, or rather, intertwined with them in ways that I have been ill trained by western culture to appreciate."
-These days I find that I am at peace.
+When I started this blog I was "a woman at a crossroads of my function as life-giving, care taking, mother of 3, and in search of significance and purpose that is beyond these functions, or rather, intertwined with them in ways that I have been ill trained by western culture to appreciate."
+These days I find that I am at peace with those questions.
 Now I just hope I can do my best with the work I have been given to do, and the people I have been trusted with.
 I understand now that every good thing is a gift.
 Every breath a miracle.
 I don't deserve such rich blessings, but they are given nonetheless.

 I have 5 children.
-The Boy is 9, the Girl is 7, Little is 4.
+The Boy is 11, the Girl is 9, Little is 6.
 Shiloh is the name we gave to the baby I miscarried in 2009.
 Bam Bam, formerly known as Jellybean, was born in August 2010.
-Another is due in May 2013.
+Dek was born in Thailand in June of 2013.

 |Making me my birthday cake.
 4 whole pounds of chocolate!|

 He knows the way to my heart/stomach, whatever.